Kindeva commemorates 70 years of the pMDI as inventors are inducted into the 'National Inventors Hall of Fame'

-WOODBURY, Minn., March 23, 2026 /PRNewswire/ -- Kindeva, a global CDMO and drug delivery innovator, commemorates 70 years today, since the invention of the pressurized metered dose inhaler (pMDI), a breakthrough therapy that transformed respiratory care across the globe.
-Marking this momentous milestone, the device's inventors, Kindeva alumni George Maison, Irving Porush and Charles Thiele will be officially inducted into the 'National Inventors Hall of Fame'.
+WOODBURY, Minn., March 24, 2026 /PRNewswire/ -- Kindeva, a global CDMO and drug delivery innovator, commemorates 70 years today, since the invention of the pressurized metered dose inhaler (pMDI), a breakthrough therapy that transformed respiratory care across the globe.
+Marking this momentous milestone, the device's inventors, Kindeva alumni George Maison, Irving Porush and Charles Thiel will be officially inducted into the 'National Inventors Hall of Fame'.

 All inductees were selected by a panel of experts from across science, technology, engineering, and the patents industry, recognizing passionate individuals who had pioneered innovative solutions to improve societal well-being.
 They will sit alongside other famous innovators in the sector, such as Frederick Banting & Charles Best, the creators of Isolated insulin and Emmanuelle Charpentier, the co-developer of CRISPR-Cas9 gene editing.